Last reviewed on 1st September 2023 by Martin Alexander (Mortgage Advisor)

 Buy to let mortgages for over 55s

-If you’re over 50, it’s likely you’re in a strong financial position.
-You may have surplus capital in the bank to invest.
-The rent achieved from your investment can then provide you with an income during retirement.
+Over 55s are likely to be in a stronger financial position than younger applicants.
+As a result, you may have surplus capital in the bank to invest.
+The rent achieved from your buy to let can then provide you with an income during retirement.

 Getting a buy to let mortgage when you’re over 55 shouldn’t be that difficult.
 This is because your investment will create an income.
-As a result, most lenders will be more concerned with the amount of rental income your investment will generate, rather than your age.
+For this reason, most lenders will assess the amount of rental income your investment will generate, rather than your age.

 Being declined a mortgage because of your age

 It’s likely you’ve been declined because your application has been placed with an unsuitable lender.
-As we’ve mentioned, lenders have a varied approach to mortgages and age limits.
+As we’ve mentioned, lenders have varied criteria for mortgages and age limits.
 Furthermore, each lender has different affordability measures for assessing applicants.

 Our advisors are specialist brokers.
 We’ll assess your overall financial profile along with your age and only then will we find lenders that are suitable.
 This largely minimises the risk of being declined.
 Age certainly shouldn’t be a barrier to getting a mortgage but a poorly structured application often can be.